digicatapult/inteli-api/README.md

 Demoing the routes in `inteli-api` requires two personas: `buyer` and `supplier`.
 Each persona runs their own instance of `inteli-api` and its dependencies.

-Before transacting, each persona sets aliases in `dscp-identity-service` for other parties' node addresses so they can refer to them by human-friendly names.
+Before transacting, each persona sets aliases in `sqnc-identity-service` for other parties' node addresses so they can refer to them by human-friendly names.
 The `self` alias should also be set for a persona's own node address.

 1. `buyer` wants to create a `recipe`, which describes how a particular `supplier` will make a `part`.
 A `recipe` always includes an image `attachment`, so first `buyer` must upload an image to their local database with `POST /attachment`.
 2. They use the returned `imageattachmentId` in the request body to `POST /recipe`, as well as setting `supplier: 'supplier'` and providing an array of `requiredCerts` for the `recipe`.
 Later on, `supplier` will need to add a certificate file for each `requiredCert` for the `part` built from the `recipe`.
 At this point, the `recipe` only exists in the `buyer` database.